MichiHo/studienprojekt/README.md

 -   `ade20k/list_parents.py` does the almost the same as `create_ade_stats` for single classes.
 It takes classnames as input and creates a csv file each with all parents instances of this class can have and how often that is the case.
 It needs the full dataset.
 -   `ade20k/ade_class_examples.py` extracts examples for each given class, with outlines drawn around the class instances.
 -   `ade20k/query_ade_stats.py` needs `ade_stats.pkl` and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
--   `ade20k/img_outlines.py` takes a folder containing images and their corresponding json files, and is configured with a list of ADE-class names and colors and saves the images, with colored outlines of the class instances, in an output folder.
 -   `ade20k/pick_snippets.py` picks a given number of random snippets from a dataset.

-TODO: one script for one/multiple examples of one/multiple ade-classes, optionally outlined and one script for stats.

 ## For exploring filter configurations: